zach-wahrer/image-converter/README.md

 The image converter uses the Pillow module to do the actual conversions, so you'll need to have it installed in your environment. `conda install -c anaconda pillow
 ` or `pip install Pillow` will do the trick.

-All other dependencies are standar Python modules, so no further installation required.
+All other dependencies are standard Python modules, so no further installation required.

 ### Running
 ---